zurfarosa/Dutch/RULES.md

 ![Cost of cards](diagrams/cost_of_cards.png)

-To pay for a card, the player takes the correct number of cards from their bid and puts them in either:
+To pay for a card, the player takes the appropriate number of cards from their bid and puts them in either:
 * their **personal discard pile** - if the purchased card matches the suit of the card used to purchase it.
 * the **auction discard pile** - if the purchased card does not match the suit of the card used to purchase it.